n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Contentful/README.md

 # Contentful

 [Contentful](https://www.contentful.com/) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
-It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Contentful/README.md).